Catalog of articles about sports and healthy lifestyle. Is field hockey an Olympic sport or not?

 Field hockey - sticks

-It is generally accepted that a field hockey stick should have a weight of 340 to 794 g.
+It is generally accepted that a field hockey stick should weigh from 340 to 794 g.
 As for the length, there are no restrictions.
-On average, it is 85-90 centimeters.
-The stick hook is made of walnut or mulberry, acacia, or ash.
-The veins of the tree at the bend must be parallel external parties.
-Otherwise, the club can easily split.
+On average it is 85-90 centimeters.
+The stick's blade is made of walnut, mulberry, acacia, or ash.
+The veins of the tree in the bending areas must be parallel external parties.
+Otherwise, the stick could easily break.
 For the same reason, it is not recommended to wrap it.

 Field hockey ball

 It is impossible to play field hockey without a ball.
 Its diameter should be no more than 7.4 centimeters.
 Weight - within 156-163 g.
-According to the rules, the ball must be completely painted white, or painted over with white stripes.
-The core of the ball is made from cork and felt.
-Under the influence of dampness, such a ball can change weight and quickly lose its former shape.
+According to the rules, the ball must be completely painted white or painted over with white stripes.
+The core of the ball is made of cork and felt.
+When exposed to dampness, such a ball can change weight and quickly lose its previous shape.

-The world-famous sport of field hockey involves the use of special shields by players.
-They are an element hockey equipment which protects knee-joint, caviar and shin of a hockey player.
-They consist of a cup and a tight-fitting shield.
-Additional elements of hockey pads are shock-absorbing lining and special adjustment straps.
-Often there is also a lateral wraparound shin protector that can protect calf muscle.
-Hockey pads are wide and narrow.
-The first ones have a larger, and the narrow ones have a smaller inner radius.
+The world-famous sport of field hockey involves the use of special pads by players.
+They represent an element hockey equipment which protects knee joint, calf and shin of a hockey player.
+They consist of a cup and a shin-fitting shield.
+Additional elements of hockey pads include a shock-absorbing lining and special adjustment straps.
+Often there is also a lateral wrap-around shin protector that can protect calf muscle.
+Hockey pads come in wide and narrow varieties.
+The first ones have a larger, and the narrow ones have a smaller internal radius.

 Field hockey shoes

-For field hockey, it is important to choose high-quality shoes.
-Experienced athletes choose shoes for field hockey.
-They should certainly be comfortable and not restrict movement during the game.
-In this case, you do not need to buy shoes "with a margin."
-Otherwise, sneakers will cause a lot of inconvenience, and it is unlikely that you will be able to enjoy such a game.
-You can buy such special shoes in a specialized store.
+When playing field hockey, it is important to choose quality shoes.
+Experienced athletes choose field hockey shoes.
+They must be comfortable and not restrict movement during the game.
+At the same time, there is no need to buy shoes “with a reserve”.
+Otherwise, the sneakers will cause a lot of inconvenience, and it is unlikely that you will be able to enjoy such a game.
+You can purchase such special shoes in a specialized store.

 Field hockey - interesting facts

-It is known that field hockey competitions have many interesting facts:
+It is known that field hockey competitions have a lot of interesting facts:

 2. Before the start of the game, the field must be filled with water.

 3. Field hockey is an Olympic sport.
-It was included in the program of the Olympic Games in 1908.
+It was included in the Olympic Games program back in 1908.

 4. Initially, the competition was held exclusively among men's teams.